 One Hour Ella Fitzgerald Tribute: Special guest Dr. John Hasse, Curator of American Music at the Smithsonian and the creator of Jazz Appreciation Month, will lead a special one-hour tribute to Ella Fitzgerald.

 Airs: April 22

 Ella at 100: A Day With Ella: Real Jazz celebrates the centennial of one of the greatest jazz singers ever, Ella Fitzgerald.
-Every hour Ella will be honored with tracks from her extensive catalog, as well as music from the many “First Lady of Song” tribute albums, including brand new music from “Ella: Accentuate The Positive” by violinist and MacArthur Genius Grant winner Regina Carter.
+Every hour Ella will be honoured with tracks from her extensive catalogue, as well as music from the many “First Lady of Song” tribute albums, including brand new music from “Ella: Accentuate The Positive” by violinist and MacArthur Genius Grant winner Regina Carter.
 Also, listen in for highlights from the New York City announcement of “Ella Fitzgerald Day” with remarks by Tony Bennett.

 Airs: April 25 starting at 3 am ET through April 26 at 3 am ET

 Crusin with Watercolors: A week of exclusive nightly concerts from the 2017 Smooth Jazz Cruise.